af19git5/AndroidEasyHttp/README.md

 ## About Android Easy Http Library

 * Made on [OkHttp](http://square.github.io/okhttp/).
-* Easy to do http transport, just make request and listen for the response.
+* Easy to do http request, just make request and listen for the response.
-* Visual http transport record, make you debug easily.
+* Visual http request record, make you debug easily.
 * Http cookies persistence and editable.

 ## Using Library In Your Application